okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-user-access/main/index.md

    1. Set the `policy_id` to the global session policy ID that you created in the previous step.
    1. Set `status` to `ACTIVE`.
    1. Set `access` to `ALLOW`.
    1. Set the `primary_factor` argument to `PASSWORD_IDP_ANY_FACTOR`.
-This allows users to establish a session with any factor that satisfies the authentication policy for the application they’re accessing.
+This allows users to establish a session with any factor that satisfies the authentication policy for the app they’re accessing.

     ```hcl
     resource "okta_policy_rule_signon" "passwordless_global_session_policy_rule" {